Are you a writer? Do you need good feed back regarding your work in progress?

 (1) To be a member of this group, you do not necessarily need to be currently working on a piece of writing (especially if you are a published author) but you must consider yourself someone who is very supportive of the arts and is good at giving helpful critique whether you are a writer or not.
 Many talented writers have non-writing friends who helped them in regards to critique.
 After all writers need readers otherwise what is the reason that we desire to be published.

-(2) If you are a writer (published or not) or identify yourself as a writer and are currently working on a work of fiction or a memoir with the end desire of getting it finished and published, then join this group and be one of the founding members.
+(2) If you are a writer (published or not) or identify yourself as a writer and are currently working on a work of fiction or a memoir with the end desire of getting it finished and hopefully published, then join this group.

 If you are in the process of writing your chapters or manuscript or are taking a break from writing and enjoy critiquing work in progress... please CONSIDER BECOMING AN ACTIVE MEMBER.

-We will be meeting in a comfortable setting of a home where we may also share member contributed snacks and drink beverages of our choice and do some good natured but serious critique of written works in progress.
+We will be meeting in a comfortable setting of a home where we may also share member contributed healthy snacks and drink beverages of our choice.

 The host of this group is a woman who is working on a series of novels that are inspired by actual events.
 The work is fiction but has elements of memoir writing and are semi-biographical in nature.